-- In standby mode, press the MENU (left) soft key (), then press for Gallery.
+- In standby mode, press the MENU (ox) key, then press 40 (for easyedge^{5h}) and 20 for Gallery.
 The following Gallery sub-menus appear in the display: - Image Gallery Lets you choose the multi-media or pictures that appear in your phone's display. - Melody Gallery Lets you assign melody tones for calls, alarms, and other alerts. - 2.
-Use the navigation keys to highlight a sub-menu. - 3.
-Press on the enter the highlighted sub-menu.
+Use the navigation keys to highlight a sub-menu. - Press or to enter the highlighted sub-menu.
 The following sections describe the above listed display sub-menus in greater detail.